-In the Foundation Supplement Checklist that comes with the Save Our Bones Program, you’ll find Vitamin C along with the rest of the Foundation Supplements and their recommended dosages.
-Because vitamins and minerals interact with each other in powerful ways, I’ve designed the Foundation Supplement Checklist so that you can maximize each supplement’s bone building effect.
-If you haven’t yet, make sure to get your Program here.
+In the Foundation Supplement Checklist that comes with the Osteoporosis Reversal Program, you'll find Vitamin C along with the rest of the Foundation Supplements and their recommended dosages.
+Because vitamins and minerals interact with each other in powerful ways, I've designed the Foundation Supplement Checklist so that you can maximize each supplement's bone building effect.
+If you haven't yet, make sure to get your Program here.

 We’ve known all along that vitamin C is important for bone health.
 In fact I've already written about it in “How Much Vitamin C Should You Take For Your Bones?“.

 In the Vitamin C study, the ovaries were removed on some of the laboratory mice, a procedure that is known to decrease bone density.
 The control group of mice did not have their ovaries removed.
 After the mice whose ovaries had been removed were given Vitamin C, they had approximately the same bone density as the control group (mice that did not have their ovaries removed).